 Eventually, it hit me that I was completely on my own.
 No one was going to come to my rescue, not my father, not the moderator who at this point was looking for a way to slide off the riser, nor any of those people who usually stand up in a group setting like this to make long-winded points.

 He was slumped in a heavy chair that he had turned to the resort's elegant small window.
-Staring out at the peaceful golf course, the Canada geese walking across the lawn, and the trees just beginning to bud, he looked as if the world had crashed in around him.
-The association's name would now go on everything that went out, our profile had been raised permanently, and we had members of Congress who would try to squash us whenever they got the opportunity.
+Staring out at the peaceful golf course, the geese walking across the lawn, and the trees just beginning to bud, he looked as if the world had crashed in around him.
+The bill would become law without the offending provision, but the association's name would be on everything we touched.
+Our profile had been raised permanently, and there were members of Congress who would try to squash us whenever they got the opportunity.

 As I stood there beside him, he wouldn't look at me or even acknowledge my presence.
 I told the back of his head not to worry, the whole thing had worked out fine and that for once no one had fallen asleep during the afternoon meeting.
 He turned and glared at me, and said, acid dripping, "You just don't get it, do you?"

 But that was all to come.
 By some unspoken agreement that August day in 1982, all the usual mind games we played on each other had been suspended.

 As we glided out of Crab Alley Bay, he sat looking across the water towards the narrow strip of trees in the distance that marks Tilghman Point at the mouth of the Miles River.
 Instead of his usual golf hat from an expensive resort, he was wearing a black billed Winchester Rifles cap that he’d bought at a convenience store where we had stopped for ice that morning.
 He’d never owned a gun in his life.